threefoldtech/rmb-rs/docs/readme.md

     pub timestamp: u64,
 }
 ```

-##### Response
+##### Incoming Response
-A response message is defined as follows this is what is generated as a response by a service and also what is received
+A response message is defined as follows this is what is received as a response by a client in response to his outgoing request.

-by the client as a response to the Outgoing Request
+> this response is what is pushed to `$ret` queue defined by the outgoing request, hence the client need to wait on this queue until the response is received or it times out
 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug)]
 pub struct JsonError {